Louis Washkansky: Medical background

-However, later in Washkansky's life his health declined substantially: he was diabetic, and had an incurable heart disease, causing him to suffer three heart attacks.
+Washkansky's health declined substantially: he was diabetic, and had an incurable heart disease, causing him to suffer three heart attacks.
 The last of these heart attacks led to congestive heart failure.

 In April 1966, Washkansky visited Groote Schuur Hospital due to his pre-existing illness.
-He was first seen by Barry Kaplan, who in July 1966 had asked if Christiaan Barnard would be willing to attend Washkansky.
+He was first seen by Barry Kaplan, who in July 1966 had asked if Christiaan Barnard would be willing to treat Washkansky.
 Barnard had performed a number of laboratory tests and an in-depth examination on Washkansky and came to the conclusion that nothing could be done to help him.
 In January 1967, Washkansky was referred to Mervyn Gotsman, a cardiologist at the Cardiac Clinic in Groote Schuur Hospital, due to refractory heart failure.
 Washkansky underwent cardiac catheterisation confirming severe heart failure, and was subsequently referred to Barnard for possible surgery.

 Washkansky was re-admitted to Groote Schuur on 14 September 1967, which was also the Jewish New Year.
 As a result of heart attacks in 1965, approximately only one third of his heart was still functioning.
 In late October, he went into a diabetic coma, but regained consciousness.
 Once, when he was swollen with fluid and in considerable pain, his wife Ann asked him in a whisper how he was doing.
 He managed a smile and whispered, "I'm on top of the world."
 He was also suffering from kidney and liver failure.
 On 10 November, Val Schrire put forward Washkansky as a possible heart transplant candidate.

 When Barnard met with Washkansky, Barnard explained the possibility of a transplant and Washkansky was agreeable to the possibility.
 Afterwards, Ann found her husband Louis to be "oddly buoyant."
 When Barnard later explained the possibility of a transplant to both of them, the idea was so new that Ann initially worried her husband might absorb some of the personality of the donor heart.
 Barnard stated to Ann and Louis Washkansky that the proposed transplant had an 80% chance of success, which has been criticised as "misleading".
 Part of the pre-op procedure was to take swabs from Washkansky's skin, nose, mouth, throat, and rectum to find out what bacteria lived on and in his body, so that the most effective antibiotics could be given after the transplant.
 He was also frequently washed down with Phisohex.